-Hint: LUT (Look Up Table), format and color adjustments for devices connected to the various 'monitor ports' on the backplane are located in the Display Settings panel, accessible from the Workspaces menu in the Dashboard at the top of the Live Desktop.
+Hint: Format and color adjustments for devices connected to your hardware are located in the Display Settings panel, accessible from the Workspaces menu in the Dashboard at the top of the Live Desktop.

 OUTPUT CHANNEL OPTIONS

 Let's review the Video selection first.
 A drop-down menu by that name permits you to select sources for the primary outputs.